Types of Financial Aid Programs

 Toward EXcellence, Access and Success (TEXAS) Grant

-The award amount (including state, federal and institutional grant funds) is equal to the student's tuition and required fees.
+The TEXAS Grant award amount (including state and institutional funds) is equal to the student's tuition and required fees.

 Texas B-On-Time Loan Program